-Taking a pro-active approach to recruiting people with disabilities
+Taking a pro-active approach to recruiting disabled people

-By taking simple steps to prevent discrimination and removing unnecessary barriers in the recruitment process, employers can ensure that the best person for the job is always recruited and people with disabilities or long term conditions are able to compete for available jobs.
-Employers have told us that introducing fair recruitment practices doesn’t just benefit people with a disability – the organisation becomes a better place to work for everyone.
+By taking simple steps to prevent discrimination and removing unnecessary barriers in the recruitment process, employers can ensure that the best person for the job is always recruited and disabled people and people with long term conditions are able to compete for available jobs.
+Employers have told us that introducing fair recruitment practices doesn’t just benefit disabled people – the organisation becomes a better place to work for everyone.

 The job description should always reflect the requirements of the job accurately and should always be in clear language.